Bilbo Baggins: The Hobbit

 The protagonist of The Hobbit, Bilbo Baggins, is a hobbit in comfortable middle age.
 He is hired as a "burglar", despite his initial objections, on the recommendation of the wizard Gandalf and 13 Dwarves led by their king in exile, Thorin Oakenshield.
 The company of dwarves are on a quest to reclaim the Lonely Mountain and its treasures from the dragon Smaug.
-The adventure takes Bilbo and his companions through the wilderness, to the elves haven, Rivendell, across the Misty Mountains where, escaping from goblins, he meets Gollum and acquires a magic ring.
+The adventure takes Bilbo and his companions through the wilderness, to the Elvish haven of Rivendell, across the Misty Mountains where, escaping from goblins, he meets Gollum and acquires a magic ring.
 His journey continues via a lucky escape from wargs, goblins, and fire, to the house of Beorn the shapeshifter, through the black forest of Mirkwood, to Lake-town in the middle of Long Lake, and eventually to the Mountain itself.

 As burglar, Bilbo is sent down the secret passage to the dragon's lair.
 He steals a golden cup and takes it back to the Dwarves.
 Smaug awakes and instantly notices the theft and a draught of cold air from the opened passage.
 He flies out, nearly catches the Dwarves outside the door, and eats their ponies.
 Bilbo and the Dwarves hide inside the passage.
 Bilbo goes down to Smaug's lair again to steal some more, but the dragon is now only half-asleep.
 Wearing his magic ring, Bilbo is invisible, but Smaug at once smells him.
 Bilbo has a riddling conversation with Smaug, and notices that the dragon's armour does indeed have a gap.
 He escapes the dragon's flames as he runs up the passage, and tells the Dwarves about the gap in Smaug's armour.
 An old thrush hears what he says, and flies off to tell Bard in Lake-town.